 admission standards and class allocation

-Summer School Admission standards
+Summer residential 2021 Admission standards

 Students must have passed their ninth birthday and not be more than nineteen years of age.
 Senior students (aged 14 and over), those not in vocational training must be preparing for or have taken their RAD Intermediate or be able to prove, through a reference letter from their teacher, that they are at a similar level of training.
 Junior Students (aged 9 – 13), those not in vocational training should have passed their Grade 4 Examination.
 The Director may also take into account a student’s performance and behaviour at any previous Summer School attended by the student.
 If the number of students meeting the Admission Standards exceeds the total number of places available, the Director’s decision as to which students are allocated places is final.

 Students may apply for one week or two weeks at the Summer School.
-In the event of numbers exceeding the quota for any week you may be asked to change your booking to an alternative week.
+In the event of numbers exceeding the quota for any week you may be asked to change your application to an alternative week.

 class allocation for all courses